Best Nonprofit Online Annual Reports (And What Makes Them Work)

 Best practices to borrow:

-• Build a narrative arc that guides the reader
+• Build a narrative arc that moves from orientation to depth

 Girls Who Code: Let Data Lead